NORTH-EAST GREENLAND COMPANY NANOK

 The aim of Nanok is a.o. to contribute to disseminate knowledge of North-East Greenland and its cultural history and to contribute to securing the cultural monuments and buildings in the area.

 The management board consist of Peter Schmidt Mikkelsen (director), Tommy Pedersen, Søren Rysgaard, Jesper Mølbæk Stentoft, Hasse Staunstrup, and Torben E. Jeppesen.
-Besides the above mentioned, a number of private individuals actively contribute to Nanok’s work.
+Besides the before mentioned, a number of private individuals actively contribute to Nanok’s work.
 All work in Nanok is voluntary and unpaid.

 To perform its tasks, Nanok controls a considerable amount of expedition assets.

 During 2003-2007 Nanok carried out a systematical registration of all more than 300 culture historical buildings in North-East Greenland.
-These registration were given without any charge to Greenland National Museum & Archive in Nuuk.
+These registration were given without any charge to Greenland National Museum & Archives in Nuuk.

 A major part of the registration material, including photos and GPS-positiona is publiced in the book "North-East Greenland 1908-60.
 The Trapper Era" (Scott Polar Research Institute, University of Cambridge, 2008)